CuteThalia/Flare-Collection/src/add-notification-window/README.md

 > If you set the window Y to low or too high you may never see the notification because
 > the window moved down the y axis and as it does it fades out over time.
 That time
 > can be adjusted how ever.

+## Event Based Notifications

+Now you can enable a set of options to turn on event based notifications for weapons, armor, items, xp, gold, hp, mp and so on.
+There are a ton of individual event notifications that you can turn on or off so that you are not creating events all the time that contain notifications after a party gains x item or loses x hp.

+These only trigger on events that require the player to some how activate them.
+They do not play in battle or in menus.

+Event based notifications have options for the way the window looks and behaves including width, font size, stay at the top, how long till next window and so on.
+These options are different then self created notification  window options and are individual for each type of event notification.